IF A NATIONS VALUES AND IDENITY WERE JUDGED BY ITS JUSTICE SYSTEM

 MISSION STATEMENT

-WE EXIST TO BRING AWARENESS TO A CLASS OF FEDERAL INMATE THAT WILL PERISH IN PRISON FOR REASONS THAT HAVE BEEN DISPELLED BY RESEARCH, NO LONGER SUPPORTED BY SCIENTIFIC EVIDENCE AND VIEWED BY THE PUBLIC AS RACIALLY DISCRIMINATIVE
+WE EXIST TO BRING AWARENESS TO A CLASS OF FEDERAL INMATES THAT WILL PERISH IN PRISON FOR REASONS THAT HAVE BEEN DISPELLED BY RESEARCH, NO LONGER SUPPORTED BY SCIENTIFIC EVIDENCE, AND VIEWED BY THE PUBLIC AS RACIALLY DISCRIMINATIVE TOWARDS MINORITIES: FIRST TIME AND OR NON-VIOLENT CRACK COCAINE OFFENDERS, SERVING LIFE SENTENCES WITHOUT PAROLE.

 The drug war has produced profoundly racist outcomes.
 Although rates of drug use and selling are comparable across racial lines, people of color are far more likely to be stopped, searched, arrested, prosecuted, convicted and incarcerated for drug law violations than are whites.
 We believe that the mass criminalization of people of color, particularly young African American men, is as profound a system of racial control as the Jim Crow laws were in this country until the mid-1960s.
 Our goal is gain support to expose the racism of the drug war and to end the drug war’s assault on communities of color.